 For some riders, serious cycling training starts on January 1st.
-For others, it starts on December 1st or earlier.
-I believe riders with ambitions of riding at the top level (not necessarily pro level) should begin their winter training in November, but I also know that some riders prefer to not put too much pressure on their shoulders too early.
+For others, it begins on December 1st or earlier.
+I believe riders with ambitions of riding at the top level (not necessarily pro level) should start their winter training in November.
+Still, I also know that some riders prefer not to put too much pressure on their shoulders too early.

 What is the right time to begin structured winter training?

-For most serious riders with ambitions for elite-level riding, I suggest November 1st as a deadline for structured winter training.
+I suggest November 1st as a deadline for structured winter training for most riders with ambitions for elite-level riding.

-If you begin later than primo November, it’s still possible to reach great performance.
+If you begin later than primo November, it’s still possible to reach outstanding performance.

 There is no magic about November 1st – in my opinion, there is a little more magic about November 8th because it’s my birthday.